Afrocubanismo: Major Themes

 Black Afrocubanistas were less focused on describing and idealizing African art and more concerned with capturing the reality of African life.
-The poetry of Nicholas Guillen, an Afro-Cuban poet, celebrates black street culture and music.
+The poetry of Nicholás Guillén, an Afro-Cuban poet, celebrates black street culture and music.
 Afro-Cuban literature of the 1930s was often political and served as a form of protest and criticism of the dominant White nationalism of Cuba.
 Afro-Cuban visual arts too served as a statement against the homogeneity of White Cuban culture.
 Many black Afrocubanista artists used their art to counter the ideals of equality and the perceived unity among blacks and whites that White Cubans claimed existed.
 Afro-Cuban art served to question the ideologies of White Cubans. "…Guillen’s poetry celebrated black street culture and Arozarena and Pedroso ‘chant to workers and the dispossessed and criticise what Arozarena described as the bourgeois conception of Afro-Cuban culture’.

 Some Afro-Cuban poets and artists actually rejected the term “Afro-Cuban” and its use as a classifying term for African-derived art.
 Nicholas Guillen and Arredondo, two black Afrocubanismo authors, rejected the term because it felt constructed, it separated between categories of black Cuban and white Cuban, and it made the goal of a single unified mulatto Cuban identity impossible.
 In this sense, themes of Afrocubanismo also include this type of anti-Afro-Cuban perspectives held by some black intellectuals.
 Afro-Cuban literature was often written to express criticism over the prevalent racism and glossing over of social issues of racial inequality.